bugaevc/peel/docs/src/custom-gobject-classes.md

 single[^single-inheritance] GObject base class (for example, `GObject::Object` or `Gtk::Widget`).
-Unless you're actively planning for your class to be derivable, you should declare it `final`, both as a general design principle, and beucase it enables small optimizations inside GLib.
+Unless you're actively planning for your class to be derivable, you should declare it `final`, both as a general design principle, and because it enables small optimizations inside GLib.

 Then use the `PEEL_SIMPLE_CLASS` (or `PEEL_CLASS`) macro[^declare-type] as the
 first thing inside the class body.
 The arguments to the macro are: